 Step 2: Have Multiple Ways to Communicate

 The next step to confidently communicating with your manufacturer is having multiple ways to communicate.
-Just as your shouldn’t single source (having no manufacturer to fall back on), you shouldn’t rely on one mode of communication.
+Just as you shouldn’t single-source your products (having no manufacturer to fall back on), you shouldn’t rely on one mode of communication with your supplier.

-WeChat is a Chinese based mobile application that is very similar to Whatsapp.
+WeChat is a Chinese-based mobile app that is very similar to Whatsapp.
 Instead of using a number though, WeChat is username based and users share “Moments” detailing their lives.
 For most manufacturing sales reps, their WeChat will be full of product photos.

 Step 3: Have Multiple Contacts